-Protein powerhouse vegan enchiladas with an amazing homemade sauce!
-Each enchilada has a whopping 20+ grams of plant-based protein (all from non-soy sources!)
+Delicious and satisfying vegan plant-protein enchiladas with an amazing homemade sauce!
+Each enchilada has a whopping 20+ grams of protein (all from soy-free sources).

 Protein Monster Vegan Enchiladas